 Playa del Canuelo

 Part of the Acantilados de Maro-Cerro Gordo Natural Park, this quiet cove near Nerja is perfect to spend a whole day at the beach.
-Great for snorkelling, canoeing and stand up paddle surfers, as the waters can be very calm and flat.
+Great for snorkelling, canoeing and stand up paddle surfers.
 Around this area, also search for Maro and Molino de Papel.

 Playa del Cristo